Aethenheim/AethenheimMC/README.md

 The following countries or parts of countries are permabanned due to either ping or because they are pieces of shit.

-West USA (Ping)
+* West USA (Ping)
-Russia (naturally, it has less to do with the war and more so with Russians being annoying drunk shitheads, also because they refuse to write in English)
+* Russia (naturally, it has less to do with the war and more so with Russians being annoying drunk shitheads, also because they refuse to write in English)
-France (for refusing to write in English)
+* France (for refusing to write in English)
-UK (For larping 1984 and because they are retarded) China (for not being trustworthy)
+* UK (For larping 1984 and because they are retarded)
+* China (for not being trustworthy)
-The entirety of Africa (Ping and because of corruption) All muslim majority countries besides Turkey.
+* The entirety of Africa (Ping and because of corruption)
+* All muslim majority countries besides Turkey.
 (Religious fundementalists have no place in the digital age).
+* Any other country that exceeds 130 ms to the server.

+There'a a small secret variation of 1-10 seconds where a ping higher than 130 ms is tolerated.
+If this happens more than 3 times in a period of 1-6 hours while connected, the user will automatically get tempbanned (both account and IP address) for 6 hours.

+If it happens again, the next ban will be 24 hours.
+The third time, the ban will be

 ## Aethenheim SMP MC server